xdevplatform/SnowBotDev/docs/wm-setup-script.md

 # Script for managing Welcome Messages

+As you develop your bot, its Welcome Message will change and evolve.
+Each time you iterate it, you'll need to tear down the current one and assign the new one.
+The purpose of this Ruby script is to help automate that process.
+This script is designed to take one or two command-line paramters and manage API calls that create, delete, set, and list Welcome Messages.

 ## Getting started

 + *set_welcome_messages.rb* script that makes requests to the Twitter Direct Message API.